Adedamola99/crowdfunding-website/README.md

 ## Acknowledgments

 I want to thank front-end Mentor for this design challenge.
 My front-end journey has been a smooth one with you.

-I also appreciate Github pages for allowing me host this challange for free.